awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-on-premises-instance.md

 If the deployment was successful, you'll find four text files in the `c:\temp\CodeDeployExample` folder \(for Windows Server\) or `/tmp/CodeDeployExample` \(for Ubuntu Server and RHEL\)\.

-If the deployment failed, follow the troubleshooting steps in [View Instance Details with CodeDeploy](instances-view-details.md) and [Troubleshoot Instance Issues](troubleshooting-ec2-instances.md)\.
+If the deployment failed, follow the troubleshooting steps in [View Instance Details with CodeDeploy](instances-view-details.md) and [Troubleshoot instance issues](troubleshooting-ec2-instances.md)\.
 Make any required fixes, rebundle and upload your application revision, and then try the deployment again\.

 ## Step 6: Clean Up Resources<a name="tutorials-on-premises-instance-6-clean-up-resources"></a>